Optimality Guarantees for Particle Belief Approximation of POMDPs: Proof of Lemma 2 (Continued) - Sparse Sampling- -Value Coupled Convergence

 Thus, each of the error terms are bound by $(A) \leq \frac{R_{\max}}{4V_{\max}}\lambda$ and $(B)\leq \frac{1}{4}\lambda + \frac{1}{4}\lambda + \frac{1}{2}\lambda + \alpha_{d+1}$, which uses the SN concentration bound 2 times and Hoeffding bound 2 times.
 Combining (A) and (B), we can obtain the desired bound:

-Now, we obtain the worst case union bound.
-We now derive the worst case union bound probability.
+Now, we derive the worst case union bound probability.
 First, we want to ensure that the SN concentration inequality holds with probability $1-3\exp(-C\cdot t_{\max}^2(\lambda,C))$ whenever it is used at any given step $d$ and action $a$.
-Similarly, we also want to ensure that the Hoeffding-type inequality holds with probability at least $1-2\exp(-C\lambda^2/2V_{\max}^2)$ whenever it is used at any given step $d$ and action $a$.
+Similarly, we also want to ensure that the Hoeffding-type inequality holds with probability at least $1-2\exp(-C\lambda^2/32V_{\max}^2)$ whenever it is used at any given step $d$ and action $a$.
 This means we can bound the worst case probability of using either bound by

 Furthermore, we multiply the worst-case union bound factor $(4|A|C)^{D}$, since we want the function estimates to be within their respective concentration bounds for all the actions $|A|$ and child nodes $C$ at each step $d=0,\ldots,D-1$, for the 2 times we use SN concentration bound and 2 times we use the double-sided Hoeffding-type bound in the induction step.
 We once again multiply the final probability by $|A|$ to account for the root node $Q$-value estimates also satisfying their respective concentration bounds for all actions.
 Thus, the worst case union bound probability of all bad events is bounded by probability $5|A|(4|A|C)^{D}\exp(-C\cdot\tilde{t}^2)$.
 Therefore, we have shown that the concentration bounds for both the particle likelihood SN estimator and Monte Carlo estimator components converge with probability at least $1-5|A|(4|A|C)^{D}\exp(-C\cdot\tilde{t}^2)$ for all levels $d$: